ShawonAshraf/CalendarWidget/README.md

 #Calendar Widget using windows forms

-#Features :
+##Features :

-1-> You can change the back color,
+..* You can change the back color,
-2-> Opacity control is a bit buggy now, in the works, 3-> Speaks out what day it is today and the day you select
+..* Opacity control is a bit buggy now, in the works, ..* Speaks out what day it is today and the day you select

+## Bugs encountered :

+..* Opacity control doesn't work yet, working on it